nahidalam/LLaVA-RLHF/README.md

 [[Project Page / Demo / Model Weights](https://llava-rlhf.github.io/)]

+This branch is for testing that this repo actually runs.
+The README will be updated ...

 LLaVA-RLHF represents the first open-source **RLHF-trained** large multimodal model for general-purpose visual and language understanding, achieving impressive visual reasoning and perception capabilities.
 For comprehensive details and insights, we kindly direct you to our [project page](https://llava-rlhf.github.io/) and [paper](https://arxiv.org/abs/2309.14525).

 ## Inference